What is 4K?

 - 5K: 5,120×2,880 pixels

-What Kind of Machines are recommended for 4K editing/recording?
+What Machines Are Recommended for 4K Editing/Recording?

-We recommend using machines that have native Ultra HD displays when recording or editing Ultra HD.
-You can see a list of devices that Apple offers with 4k support from the link here.
+We recommend using machines that have Ultra HD displays to record and edit in Ultra HD.
+See this article for a list of devices that Apple offers with 4K support.

 Nothing in the software prevents you from editing 4K content.
-However, on lower powered machines the playback performance could appear to be choppy and working with the software in general could be slow making it difficult to make edits.
-If editing 4K content is something you would like to accomplish we do recommend a machine with similar specifications as the computer above.
+However, on lower powered machines the playback performance can appear to be choppy and the software runs slowly making it difficult to make edits.
+If you wish to edit 4K content, we recommend a machine with similar specifications as the option above.</p

 What Are Some Other Tips to Make Sure I Get the Best 4K Editing Experience?